erickhun/blog/content/posts/taipei-ubike.md

 ### Open data
 Taipei city (and [Taiwan in general](https://data.gov.tw)) makes an amazing job at [opening data](https://data.taipei/).
 It provides [real time data](https://tcgbusfs.blob.core.windows.net/blobyoubike/YouBikeTP.json) showing each Youbike station status.
 Any developer can offer their own application to help users to find bikes avaibility.
 This is how [I've calculated the number](https://gist.github.com/erickhun/f0d3e8f3c3c4f70dc521c2abb43bb8a0) of YouBikes in Taipei.

-[Brandon](http://bdon.org/about/) created this really [interesting visual map](http://bdon.org/youbike-forecast/) showing detailed usage of each station with cool animations:
+[Brandon](http://bdon.org/about/) also created this really [interesting visual map](http://bdon.org/youbike-forecast/) showing detailed usage of each station with cool animations:

 ![](/img/ubike/youbike-realtime.gif)

 Google recently took advantage of it, and made a really nice implemention when users are looking for directions in Google Maps.
-The app will [show you nearest departure/arrival Youbike station] (https://twitter.com/eric_khun/status/1291567323510317057) and its avaibility:
+The app will [show you nearest departure/arrival Youbike station](https://twitter.com/eric_khun/status/1291567323510317057) and its avaibility:

 ![](/img/ubike/GoogleMaps-Youbike.jpg)